lesasi/Deploy-To-Heroku/README.md

 # Deploying MERN Application to Heroku

 Small guide to deploy a project using React client and Node.js server.
-Summary of [this article](https://coursework.vschool.io/deploying-mern-app-to-heroku/)
+Summary of [this article](https://coursework.vschool.io/deploying-mern-app-to-heroku/).
+This was written for personal reference for future projects.

 ## Git repo
 1. In a server and client folder, take all contents of server folder, and paste them one folder up(in root dir), then delete the empty server folder.